-How does it feel for you: Is 2020 a fresh start, filled with possibility?
+How does it feel for you: Is 2020 a fresh start, filled with possibilities?
 Or is the new year a drag, a case of hauling yourself out from under the covers into a cold and dull winter day?

-I usually suffer my ‘depressive dip’ in early January, which is unfortunate given my birthday is on the 8th (or perhaps that is more causal than I want to admit…) But this year has been different; 2020 feels full of opportunities.
+I usually suffer my ‘depressive dip’ in early January, which is unfortunate given my birthday is on the 8th (or perhaps that is more casual than I want to admit…) But this year has been different; 2020 feels full of opportunities.
 Perhaps I managed to shrug off some of my depressive baggage during 2019.

 I wanted to get a sense of how January affects different people, so I asked some of our Accelerator community for their take on the start of the year, and how 2020 has been treating them so far.
 I got a huge variety of responses, some of which I’ll share and explore below.

 I’m not the only one to get sad in the New Year.
-For many people there is a quiet mourning period in early January.
+For many people, there is a quiet mourning period in early January.
 We may grieve for the festive season that has passed, for the togetherness, and for the lights and decorations – whose physical absence really brought this loss home.

 One UA commented: ‘I miss the tree - there's a huge gap that it occupied in my heart and my lounge - and I miss the lights in the windows and the wreath on the door.
-I really miss the house being full of noise, the fridge being full of leftovers and the fun that we all seem to have as a family.’
+I really miss the house being full of noise, the fridge is full of leftovers and the fun that we all seem to have as a family.’

 It may be a loss we face annually, but it hits hard nonetheless.
 Perhaps we may grieve for other things alongside – the year that has gone, or the people we face a new year without.

-There is a difference between mourning and depression – in fact many psychotherapists would suggest that depression indicates a failure of mourning somewhere along the way.
+There is a difference between mourning and depression – in fact, many psychotherapists would suggest that depression indicates a failure of mourning somewhere along the way.